damonholden/javascript-info-progress-tracker/notes/date_and_time_notes.md

 There are also two "special" methods:

 - `getTime()` - Returns the epoch time for the date.
-- `getTimezoneOffset()` - returns difference beween UTC and local timezone in minutes.
+- `getTimezoneOffset()` - returns difference between UTC and local timezone in minutes.

 ## Setting Date Component